Protecting your credit just got easier.

-IF IT’S FREE NOW, WHY SHOULDN’T EVERYONE JUST FREEZE THEIR CREDIT?
+WHY DOESN'T EVERYONE JUST FREEZE THEIR CREDIT THEN?

 While freezing your credit won’t guarantee safety, it’s a pretty strong defense against identity theft.
 But remember — you still need to unfreeze your credit if you legitimately want to apply for a loan or line of credit.
 You do that with a PIN that you get when you freeze it.
 While it’s not a heavy burden, it does add extra steps anytime you do something that requires a credit check.